 The discussion and agreement phase differs for bilateral and unilateral cases.
-In a bilateral case, the discussions proceed in two parts and involve two IRS offices -- the APA Program and the U.S. Competent Authority.
-In the first part, the APA team will attempt to reach a consensus with the taxpayer regarding the recommended position that the U.S. Competent Authority should take in negotiations with its treaty partner.
-This recommended U.S. negotiating position is a paper drafted by the APA team leader, reviewed by APA management, and signed by the APA Director that provides the APA Program's view of the best TPM for the Covered Transactions, taking into account IRC § 482 and the regulations thereunder, the relevant tax treaty, and the U.S. Competent Authority's experience with the treaty partner.
+In a bilateral case, the discussions have typically proceeded in two parts and involve two IRS offices -- the APA Program and the USCA.
+In the first part, the APA team attempted to reach a consensus with the taxpayer regarding the RNP that the USCA should take in negotiations with its treaty partner.
+This U.S. RNP was a paper drafted by the APA team leader, reviewed by APA management, and signed by the APA Director that provides the APA Program's view of the best TPM for the Covered Transactions, taking into account IRC § 482 and the regulations thereunder, the relevant tax treaty, and the USCA's experience with the treaty partner.

-The experience of the APA office and the U.S. Competent Authority is that APA negotiations are likely to proceed more rapidly with a foreign competent authority if the U.S. negotiating position is fully supported by the taxpayer.
-Consequently, the APA office works together with the taxpayer in developing the recommended U.S. negotiating position.
-Often, however, the taxpayer will disagree with part or all of the recommended U.S. position.
-In these cases, the APA office will send a recommended U.S. negotiating position to the U.S. Competent Authority that identifies and explains the elements of the recommended position with which the taxpayer disagrees.
-The APA team leader also solicits the views of the other members of the APA team, and, in the vast majority of APA cases, the other members of the APA team concur in the position prepared by the APA team leader.
-If there is any disagreement, it is noted in the position paper.
+The experience of the APA office and the USCA has been that APA negotiations are likely to proceed more rapidly with a foreign competent authority if the U.S. negotiating position is fully supported by the taxpayer.
+Consequently, the APA office has worked with the taxpayer in developing the U.S. RNP.
+Often, however, the taxpayer has disagreed with part or all of the RNP.
+In these cases, the APA office will send an RNP to the USCA that identifies and explains the elements of the RNP with which the taxpayer disagrees.
+The APA team leader also solicited the views of the other members of the APA team, and, in the vast majority of APA cases, the other members of the APA team concur in the position prepared by the APA team leader.
+If there was any disagreement that cannot be resolved, it is noted in the RNP.

-After the APA Program completes the recommended U.S. negotiating position, the APA process shifts from the APA Program to the U.S. Competent Authority.
-The U.S. Competent Authority analyst assigned to the APA takes the recommended U.S. negotiating position and prepares the final U.S. negotiating position, which is then transmitted to the foreign competent authority.
-The negotiations with the foreign competent authority are conducted by the U.S. Competent Authority analyst, most often in face-to-face negotiating sessions conducted periodically throughout the year.
-At the request of the U.S. Competent Authority, APA Program staff may assist in the negotiations.
+After the APA Program completed the recommended U.S. negotiating position, the APA process shifted from the APA Program to the USCA - the "hand-off."
+The USCA analyst assigned to the APA took the U.S. RNP and prepared the final U.S. negotiating position, which was then transmitted to the foreign competent authority.
+The negotiations with the foreign competent authority were conducted by the USCA analyst, most often in face-to-face negotiating sessions conducted periodically throughout the year.
+At the request of the USCA, APA Program staff members have assisted in the negotiations.